markoagidej/Contact-Management-System/README.md

 ### 5. Display all contacts

 View a list of all your conacts.
-Before viewing the list, you will be asked if you would like the list ot be sorted by a certain field.
+Before viewing the list, you will be asked if you would like the list to be sorted by a certain field.

 ### 6. Export contacts to a text file

 Save the contacts you have added to a .txt file to be imported by someone else using this app!
+These will appear in the "Files\Exports" folder.

 ### 7. Import/Restore contacts from a text file

 If you need to have the same contacts as someone else who uses this app, import their .txt file to add those contacts to your own list!
+The first choice for this option is to either import another file, or load the latest backup.
+> When restoring a backup, it will delete any changes you currently have and match the data in the resotre file exactly!
+To import a file, you must type the name of the file.
+Some example file are included!
 If there are duplicate contacts, you will be asked to either keep yours, or overwrite from the incoming file.
-When selecteing this option, you will also be asked if you would like to import a file or restore a backup.
-> When restoring a backup, it will delete any changes you currently have and match the data in the resotre file exactly!
+Custom fields will also be merged into your file!
+If there is a field with teh same name, letter-case will match the imported file!

 ### 8. Quit